By Ava Andrews

 While on the pricier side (one drink ranges from $4 – $9), it’s definitely worth a try for the earthy, tart flavor of this unique drink quickly gaining popularity.
 Cha Cha Matcha Lower Manhattan offers drinks with added Chai (a cinnamony-sweet flavor, more of a concentrated version of chai tea), collagen, honey, a range of vegan kinds of milk (hemp, coconut, oat, almond), vitamins, and many more special additions outlined on the menu.

-Hop on a Citi Bike and pedal only a few blocks away to encounter the lively streets of Chinatown.
-Negotiations and exotic fruits beckon pedestrians.
 The clamor and excitement make great deals on fresh produce even more exciting.
-Chinatown houses delicious dim sum eateries that represent a Chinese style of enjoying steamy food around a circular table with the ones you love.
+Chinatown New York houses delicious dim sum eateries that represent a Chinese style of enjoying steamy food around a circular table with the ones you love.

 3. Chelsea Market